Adverse determination means a decision by a health insurance company to deny or modify the services requested based on medical necessity.

 - Requests for coverage of services or benefits that are specifically excluded from coverage by the carrier are not eligible for external review.

 Overturned means that the external review organization determined that the services being requested are both covered and medically necessary and that the health plan's decision should be reversed.
-The decisions of the external review organizations are binding.
+The decisions of the external review organizations are final and binding.

 Partially overturned means that the external review agency found that some of the services being requested are both covered and medically necessary and that the health plan's decision should be reversed in part.
 For example, an insured may have requested coverage of 12 additional physical therapy sessions.
 Upon review, the external review agency may have determined that it was medically necessary for three additional sessions to be covered.